BranchMetrics/ios-branch-deep-linking-attribution/README.md

 3. Initialize the Branch Universal Object and call `userCompletedAction` with the `BNCRegisterViewEvent` **on page load**
 4. Call `showShareSheet` and `createShortLink` later in the life cycle, when the user takes an action that needs a link
 5. Call the additional object events (purchase, share completed, etc) when the corresponding user action is taken
+6. Set the `contentIndexMode` to `ContentIndexModePublic` or `ContentIndexModePrivate`.
+If BranchUniversalObject is set to `ContentIndexModePublic`, then content would indexed using `NSUserActivity`, or else content would be index using `CSSearchableIndex` on Spotlight.

+Note: Content indexed using `CSSearchableItem` could be removed from Spotlight but cannot be removed if indexed using `NSUserActivity`.

 Practices to _avoid_:
 1. Don't set the same `title`, `contentDescription` and `imageUrl` across all objects